Adobe Flash Player: Hardware acceleration

 Until version 10 of the Flash player, there was no support for GPU acceleration.
 Version 10 added a limited form of support for shaders on materials in the form of the Pixel Bender API, but still did not have GPU-accelerated 3D vertex processing.
 A significant change came in version 11, which added a new low-level API called Stage3D (initially codenamed Molehill), which provides full GPU acceleration, similar to WebGL.
 (The partial support for GPU acceleration in Pixel Bender was completely removed in Flash 11.8, resulting in the disruption of some projects like MIT's Scratch, which lacked the manpower to recode their applications quickly enough.)

 Current versions of Flash Player are optimized to use hardware acceleration for video playback and 3D graphics rendering on many devices, including desktop computers.
-Performance is similar to HTML5 video playback.
+Performance is similar to HTML video playback.
 Also, Flash Player has been used on multiple mobile devices as a primary user interface renderer.